-Meanwhile, quantum computers work differently to traditional systems.
+Meanwhile, quantum computers work differently in traditional systems.
 Rather than using bits, quantum computers work with qubits.
-This allows them to process difficult and large calculation in just a few seconds.
-In contrast to a traditional computer which would need hours or days to process this kind of data.
+This allows them to process difficult and large calculations in just a few seconds.
+In contrast to a traditional computer that would need hours or days to process this kind of data.

 In many cases, traditional systems would not able to handle the requests made to a quantum counterpart due to the complexity of the task and how bit systems work.

 The creation and expansion of quantum computers would simplify many things in different sectors, including science, health, mathematics, technology, and many others.
 Among the things that can be affected by the growth of quantum computers, we could include Bitcoin and other cryptocurrencies.
 Also, other traditional cryptographic systems such as those created to protect passwords or financial information.